advantys/react-native-react-query-demo/README.md

 - No GraphQL API authentication and authorization have been implemented in this demo.
 - React Native Web support is experimental.
 - Console logs are verbose for demo purposes.
-- GraphQL subscriptions are not demonstrated in this app but [React Query can be used with web sockets](https://tkdodo.eu/blog/using-web-sockets-with-react-query).
+- More info about WebSocket support in this article [React Query can be used with web sockets](https://tkdodo.eu/blog/using-web-sockets-with-react-query).